tarwn/lessthandot-hugo/blogs/content/posts/2012-11-07-converting-a-net-console-project.md

 	}
 }
 ```
 The last thing we need to do is add some information to the project file.
-I can open the file in Visual Studio by right clicking and selecting “Unload Project”, then right clicking again and selecting “Edit _project name_“.
-In the Property Group I need to add a single property named “RoleType” to identify this as a Worker (see the last entry):
+I can open the file in Visual Studio by right clicking and selecting "Unload Project", then right clicking again and selecting "Edit _project name_".
+In the Property Group I need to add a single property named "RoleType" to identify this as a Worker (see the last entry):

 ```text
 <PropertyGroup>